Product-by-Product Approaches to Sustainable Procurement

 Objective and Background

-In order to fulfill its corporate social responsibility, ITOCHU Corporation (hereafter, "ITOCHU") has established the CSR Action Guidelines for Supply Chains and engages in business activities aimed at achieving a sustainable society.
+In order to fulfill its corporate social responsibility, ITOCHU Corporation (hereafter, "ITOCHU") has established the Sustainability Action Guidelines for Supply Chains and engages in business activities aimed at achieving a sustainable society.
 However, natural forests around the world continue to be decreased at high rate.
 One of the primary drivers of deforestation is unsustainable forest management for production such as large-scale clear-cutting.
 In response, ITOCHU has established the following procurement policy to conserve natural forests and to continue the sustainable use of forest resources.
 It was drafted through consultation with WWF Japan.